Aliases for POLR2F Gene

 External Ids for POLR2F Gene

 This gene encodes the sixth largest subunit of RNA polymerase II, the polymerase responsible for synthesizing messenger RNA in eukaryotes.
 In yeast, this polymerase subunit, in combination with at least two other subunits, forms a structure that stabilizes the transcribing polymerase on the DNA template.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jul 2014]

 GeneCards Summary for POLR2F Gene

-POLR2F (Polymerase (RNA) II (DNA Directed) Polypeptide F) is a Protein Coding gene.
-Among its related pathways are Immune System and Developmental Biology.
-GO annotations related to this gene include DNA-directed RNA polymerase activity and RNA polymerase I activity.
+POLR2F (RNA Polymerase II Subunit F) is a Protein Coding gene.
+Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance and Formation of HIV elongation complex in the absence of HIV Tat.
+Gene Ontology (GO) annotations related to this gene include DNA-directed 5-3 RNA polymerase activity and RNA polymerase I activity.